JaiWillems/celest/docs/source/guide/quickstart.rst

    # Get the satellite's attitude towards Toronto.
    to_toronto_attitude = satellite.attitude(location=toronto)

-Using a :class:`celest.satellite.Satellite` instantiation, possible encounter times for a satellite-ground-position pair can be generated.
+Using a :class:`Satellite` instantiation, possible encounter times for a satellite-ground-position pair can be generated.